enviroprogrammer/INF1006/README.md

 Ans: That is the normal situation as files need time to operate

 * Not showing the result of win/lose when all flags are set\
 Ans: This means you are not setting the flags properly.
-You are neither win or lose.
+You neither win nor lose.

 # Maintainers
 * Current maintainers(3): \